-Several online specialized certificate programs are also offered, including a Certificate in Big Data for individuals pursuing careers in the data science field, and an Advanced Certificate in Strategic Management of Digital Assets and Services for people looking to gain practical skills needed to manage the increasing variety of digital information.
+Several online specialized certificate programs are also offered, including an Advanced Certificate in Strategic Management of Digital Assets and Services for people looking to gain practical skills needed to manage the increasing variety of digital information.
 For those who already hold a master's degree, the school offers a Post-Master's Certificate in Library and Information Science, designed for working professionals who want to stay current with emerging trends.

 Through a partnership with Queensland University of Technology, one of Australia's top research institutions, the school's doctoral students can earn a PhD.